stefanomarrone/autoHMI/README.md

-# DSTM4HMI
+# Automatic Generation of HMI code

-The present repository is related to a project of automatic generation of smart HMS capable of taking into account in the interaction the mood of the user.
+The present repository is related to a project of automatic generation of smart HMS capable of taking into account the mood of the user in interacting with him/her.
+The generation follows the Model-Driven Engineering (MDE) principles taking